-The AEC industries face marketing and advertising challenges that are unique compared to other fields.
-What are some key factors for companies to consider when selecting a marketing agency?
+The AEC industries face unique marketing and advertising challenges compared to other fields.
+What key factors for companies to consider when selecting a marketing agency?

 “The inevitably long sales cycles within the AEC industry poses a unique challenge to business leaders.
 Finding an agency that is familiar with navigating the complex sales and marketing process, sometimes involving dozens of stakeholders over many years, is the first key for success.
 Agencies who are unfamiliar with the AEC industry often can’t relate to, or have the systems in place to support, engaging with a prospect through these long multi-channel sales cycles.”

 What are some of the biggest hurdles you’ve seen clients face when trying to market their services?

 “I often see companies with world class quality products or services being represented terribly through poor branding and promotional materials.
 They are pitching good quality work, but they get outbid by the “big guys” who pitched better.
 I wonder how much money is being left on the table due to poor presentation?”